 Communication

-• Fostering trust by actively listening to understand and consistently following through to accommodate stakeholders’ needs;
+- fostering trust by actively listening to stakeholders to understand their needs and consistently following through to accommodate their needs;

-• Understanding the products and techniques used and effectively explaining them to individuals unfamiliar with natural resource work.
+- becoming the local expert on roadside management products and techniques and effectively explaining them to individuals unfamiliar with natural resources work.

 Specific strategies for communicating well with different stakeholders are presented below.
 The amount of publicity used to promote a roadside program can vary by county or city.
 A low-key approach might yield better results depending on local dynamics.